Nisarg221B/Notes/random learning/Messages.md

 In my latest role, I was involved in the full life-cycle of the market segmentation: starting with the raw data collection all the way to assisting with target market selection.
 As a machine learning engineer I was also tasked with performing analysis on large datasets and build models which could predict the required with good statistical significance.
 In particular, I received recognition for always being on top of deadlines and ensuring client deliverables were on time as team leader.

 More than just a job, working at Kwalee would be a dream come true for me.
-As a passionate gamer While I believe that I possess necessary skills to be an asset to the organisation , there's no stop to learning.
+As a passionate gamer, I am drawn to Kwalee's commitment to producing fun and engaging games.
+I believe this is the perfect environment for me to thrive and contribute to exciting new projects.

 Thank you for your time and consideration.